 Making it easier with feature flags or toggles

 All of that being said it is the job of the Development Team to make things as flexible for the Product Owner as possible.
-They should implement what capabilities that they need into each increment to make it possible for them to turn a new feature off and still ship.
-This will not only make the Product Owner happy; it will get the newly built features in front of the Stakeholders as quickly as possible for feedback.
+They should implement what capabilities they need, into each increment, to make it possible for them to turn a new feature off and still deploy.
+This will not only make the Scrum team happy; it will get the newly built features in front of the Stakeholders as quickly as possible for feedback.